william-spongberg/COMP30019-Project-1/README.md

 1. The first level is an office space that portrays familiarity and order which allows the player to be deceived into a sense of comfort before realising something feels off.

  <img title="First level" alt="Alt text" src="https://github.com/feit-comp30019/2024s2-project-1-alphabeta/blob/main/Images/image_2024-08-25_230238124.png?raw=true">
+(Example of what the first level will look like)
 2. The second level is outdoors in a city environment with buildings, roads and cars being placed now in a more disorderly manner, with the game’s world being reflected above the player in a manner similar to Dr Strange.

  [IMG]